wiard/punkbank/README.md

 ## Key Themes:

 - **Bitmaps as Valuable Land:** Explore how Bitmaps become coveted territories in the virtual world.
+Bitmaps, vast and empty, come to life as Parcels populate them, embodying tangible value on the expansive digital canvas.
+- **Parcels asSecure Ownership:** Parcels provide secure, transparent ownership by embedding real-world asset transactions within Bitcoin's Bitmaps.
+This ensures tamper-resistant records, reducing reliance on intermediaries for trustworthy, peer-to-peer transactions.

 - **Use Cases:**